-Rita’s Italian Ice is actually a chain based out of Pennsylvania and the Indy-area is lucky enough to have two locations in Fishers off 96th Street and Carmel.
+Rita’s Italian Ice is actually a chain based out of Pennsylvania and the Indy-area is lucky enough to have a location in Fishers off 96th Street and a second location on Main Street in Carmel.
 What sets Rita’s apart is not only the refreshing Italian Ice and Creamy Custard but the ability to mix both for a smooth gelati.
 There are numerous ways you can order your treats here including sugar free and dairy free options.

 Anyone who’s been will tell you SubZero Nitrogen is more than ice cream, it’s an experience!
 You can create your own concoctions with a variety of flavors and mix-ins or stick with one of their suggested creations.
-Sugar free, dairy-free and low-fat options available so everyone can partake here.
+There are sugar free, dairy-free and low-fat options available, so everyone can partake here.
 Your ice cream begins in liquid form and you’ll watch it solidify right before your eyes through the process of flash freezing with liquid nitrogen.
 The fog rolls across the counter and “oohs” & “ahhs” begin.
 The end product is smooth and creamy.
-Curious kids–and adults alike–will love being able to watch the transformation.
+Curious kids and adults alike will love being able to watch the transformation.
 Find it in Carmel Arts District, Castleton Square Mall or Mass Ave.

 Big Hoffa’s Freezery

 This freezery is the brain child and expansion of the popular Big Hoffa’s BBQ site in Westfield and it’s located in the same artsy barn.
 The Freezery is trending for having ridiculously amazing, over the top shakes available!
 Make sure your kids are prepared to share because they definitely take 2+ people to finish.
 Hand dipped ice cream by the scoop is also available.
 Due to the nature of the shakes, allow extra time for them to be made!